rsarpal/owamail/readme.md

 ```

 ## Running Test

+Tests are setup to run in headless mode.

 - From Command line using npx
     `npx testcafe chrome:headless Test/tests.js <--fixture "Initiate Auth And Send Email"> `